Welcome to RETRO, my personal take on the Forth language. This

 The last one is useful.
 Only one buffer is ever active

 at a given time.
-The buffer:preserve combinator lets
+The buffer:preserve

 you execute a word, saving and restoring the current